itsbaraa/Portfolio/README.md

   Used a [Docker](https://www.docker.com/) stack to containerize the website for easy deployment.

 - **Reverse Proxy & Security (Bunkerweb)**
-  - Utilized [Bunkerweb](https://github.com/bunkerity/bunkerweb) as the reverse proxy to route requests within the local network.
+  - Used [Bunkerweb](https://github.com/bunkerity/bunkerweb) as a reverse proxy to route requests within the local network.
   - Leverages Bunkerweb’s state-of-the-art security features.
   - Serves the website files using its built-in **Nginx webserver**.